MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 ---
 title: Debug DOM memory leaks with the Detached Elements feature
-description: Find and fix DOM memory leaks by using the Detached Elements profiling type in the Memory tool in Microsoft Edge DevTools.
+description: Find and fix DOM memory leaks by using the Detached Elements profiling type in the Memory tool, or by using the Detached Elements tool, in Microsoft Edge DevTools.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual